Pantanjali's Yoga Sutras are considered to be the greatest textual authority on Yoga.

 Is there anything more sacred?
 The practice of yoga controls breath.
 Breath controls the mind which in turn dampens down the sympathetic nervous system response allowing us to be supported in a state of balance.

 A balanced mind leads to yogic consciousness, allowing us to be present now and connected with the sacred breath.
 And so, the cycle continues.

 Yoga is the cessation of the movements in the consciousness

 First was Tao, The Way, from which Yin and Yang sprung.

 Tao is the perfect balance of energy which allows the expression of these perfect polarities.
 These interdependent opposites are in constant motion.

 This play between them creates everything, both within and without us.
-Through the practice of yoga, we are able to cultivate a balanced Yin Yang pattern.
+Through the practice of yoga, we can cultivate a balanced Yin Yang pattern.
 This dance results in qi flowing freely and properly within the body and according to the season.

-Following this pattern our consciousness, which is housed within the heart, is able to be nourished and held within its center.
+Following this pattern our consciousness, which is housed within the heart, can be nourished and held within its centre.

 The emperor, Shen, will then rule over the kingdom (temple of the body) with integrity.
 Consciousness remains without fluctuations allowing us to open the heart unconditional love.

 Then the seer abides in his/her own true nature.